Lemonochrme/essentiel/README.md

+> React Native version is deprecated, the development goes on the flutter branch.

 # 🏋️‍♂️ Essentiel — Simple workout journal

 Welcome to my Workout Journaling app!
 This React-Native application helps you keep track of your workouts effectively.
 Whether you're hitting the gym, doing yoga, or going for a run, this app has got you covered!